 The Florida Department of Children and Families' Food Assistance Program helps people with low-income buy healthy food.
 To apply for the Food Assistance Program (SNAP), please visit the Florida Department of Children and Families website.

-HOUSE OF HOPE FOOD DISTRIBUTION:
+HOUSE OF HOPE:

 TREASURE COAST FOOD BANK: